Onemind-Services-LLC/cloudmydc-docs/docs/Database/Redis/Encryption in Transit Add-On.md

 ## SSL/TLS Encryption in Transit for Redis

-The Virtuozzo-certified Redis database is provided with a built-in add-on that implements **_“encryption in transit”_**.
+The CloudMyDc-certified Redis database is provided with a built-in add-on that implements **_“encryption in transit”_**.
 The functionality ensures data protection with SSL/TLS encrypted connection while it moves between servers.
 After the add-on installation, support for a secure connection is configured on a separate port 6380, while maintaining the default port 6379 to accept unencrypted connections for backward compatibility (if needed, it can be disabled via settings).

 ## Add-On Installation